Dwarkadhish Temple: Structure

+The temple has an east–west length of 29 m and north–south width of 23 m.
+The temple is constructed of limestone and has intricate carvings.

+It is a five storied edifice built over 72 pillars (sandstone temple with 60 pillars is also mentioned).
+There are two important entrances to the temple, one is the main entry door which is called the Moksha Dvara (meaning "Door to Salvation") and the exit door which is known as the Svarga Dvara (meaning: "Gate to Heaven").
+Outside this doorway are 56 steps that leads to the Gomati River.

+The temple spire rises to a height of 78 m.
+A flag, hoisted over the spire, shows the sun and moon, which is believed to indicate that Krishna would be there until the sun and moon exist on Earth.
+The flag, triangular in shape, is 50 ft in length.
+This flag is changed four times a day with a new one and devotees pay a huge sum of money to hoist it by purchasing a new flag.
+The money received on this account is credited to the trust fund of the temple to meet the operation and maintenance expenses of the temple.

 Religious importance

 Since this site is associated with the ancient city of Dvārakā and the Vedic era Krishna of Mahabharata, it is an important place of pilgrimage for Hindus.
-It is one of 3 main pilgrimage sites related to "Krishna" circuit, namely 48 kos parikrama of Kurukshetra in Haryana state, Braj Parikarma in Mathura of Uttar Pradesh state and Dwarka Parikrama (Dwarkadish Yatra) at Dwarkadhish Temple in Gujarat state.
+It is one of three main pilgrimage sites related to "Krishna" circuit, namely 48 kos parikrama of Kurukshetra in Haryana state, Braj Parikarma in Mathura of Uttar Pradesh state and Dwarka Parikrama (Dwarkadish Yatra) at Dwarkadhish Temple in Gujarat state.

-The flag atop the temple shows the sun and moon, which is believed to indicate that Krishna would be there till Sun and Moon exist on Earth.
-The flag is changed up to five times a day, but the symbol remains the same.
-The temple has a five-story structure built on seventy-two pillars.
-The temple spire is 78.3 m high.
-The temple is constructed of limestone which is still in pristine condition.
-The temple shows intricate sculptural detailing.

-There are two entrances to the temple.
-The main entrance (north entrance) is called "Moksha Dwara" (Door to Salvation).
-This entrance takes one to the main market.
-The south entrance is called "Swarga Dwara" (Gate to Heaven).
-Outside this doorway are 56 steps that leads to the Gomati River.
-Though the origins are not clearly known, the Advaita school of Hinduism established by Sankaracharya, who created Hindu monastic institutions across India, attributes the origin of Char Dham to the seer.
-The four monasteries are located across the four corners of India and their attendant temples are Badrinath Temple at Badrinath in the North, Jagannath Temple at Puri in the East, Dwarakadheesh Temple at Dwarka in the West and Ramanathaswamy Temple at Rameswaram in the South.
-Though ideologically the temples are divided between the sects of Hinduism, namely Saivism and Vaishnavism, the Char Dham pilgrimage is an all Hindu affair.
-There are four abodes in Himalayas called Chota Char Dham (Chota meaning small): Badrinath, Kedarnath, Gangotri and Yamunotri - all of these lie at the foot hills of Himalayas.
-The name Chota was added during the mid of 20th century to differentiate the original Char Dhams.
-As the number of pilgrims increased to these places in modern times, it is called Himalayan Char Dham.
+Though the origins are not clearly known, the Advaita school of Hinduism established by Adi Shankara, who created Hindu monastic institutions across India, attributes the origin of Char Dham to the seer.
+The four monasteries are located across the four corners of India and their attendant temples are Badrinath Temple at Badrinath in the North, Jagannath Temple at Puri in the East, Dwarakadhish Temple at Dwarka in the West and Ramanathaswamy Temple at Rameswaram in the South.
+Though ideologically the temples are divided between the sects of Hinduism, namely Shaivism and Vaishnavism, the Char Dham pilgrimage is an all Hindu affair.
 The journey across the four cardinal points in India is considered sacred by Hindus who aspire to visit these temples once in their lifetime.
-Traditionally the trip starts are the eastern end from Puri, proceeding in clockwise direction in a manner typically followed for circumambulation in Hindu temples.--> The temple is open from 6.00 am to 1.00 pm and 5.00 pm to 9.30 pm.
+Traditionally the trip starts are the eastern end from Puri, proceeding in clockwise direction in a manner typically followed for circumambulation in Hindu temples.

+The temple is open from 6.00 am to 1.00 pm and 5.00 pm to 9.30 pm.
 The Krishna Janmashtami festival, or Gokulashtami, the birthday of Krishna was commissioned by Vallaba (1473-1531).

 According to a legend, Meera Bai, the famed Rajput princess who was also a poetess-saint and a staunch devotee of Krishna, merged with the deity at this temple.
 It is one of the Sapta Puri, the seven holy cities of India.